 Set Up A Spiritual Spot In Your Home

-One thing that I think all baby witches should do is create sacred space in their home.
+One thing that I think all baby witches should do is create sacred space in their homes.

-A small area where you feel safe meditating, communing with spirits and the gods, and practicing magick can be a poweful ally.
+A small area where you feel safe meditating, communing with spirits and the gods, and practicing magick can be a powerful ally.

-A sacred space can be as simple as a table with a candle on it, or as elaborate as a whole room dedicated to magick.
+A sacred space can be as simple as a table with a candle or as elaborate as a whole room dedicated to magick.

 They can be portable and made out of Altoids tins, or they can be a locked drawer in a desk.

-Having a space meant specifically for witchcraft helps you to get your mind into a focused and relaxed state that makes magick possible.
+Having space explicitly meant for witchcraft helps you to get your mind into a focused and relaxed state that makes magick possible.

 Let’s explore sacred spaces more.

 A sacred space can have many purposes, but in essence, it is a part of your home where you feel safe and comfortable enough to open up your mind to experience magick.

 - Helps you to enter a state of flow

 - Is an oasis in an otherwise crazy world